-The "poles AOD Collection 1.0" aerosol optical thickness (AOD) data set adopts the self-developed visible band remote sensing inversion method, combined with the merra-2 model data and the official NASA product mod04.
-The data covers from 2000 to 2019, with the time resolution of day by day, covering the "three poles" (Antarctic, Arctic and Qinghai Tibet Plateau) area, and the spatial resolution of 0.1.
-Degree.
-The inversion method mainly uses the self-developed APRs algorithm to invert the aerosol optical thickness over ice and snow.
-The algorithm considers the BRDF characteristics of ice and snow surface, and is suitable for the inversion of aerosol optical thickness over ice and snow.
-The experimental results show that the relative deviation of the data is less than 35%, which can effectively improve the coverage and accuracy of the aerosol optical thickness in the polar region.
+There are two types of aerosol data in the Tibetan Plateau.
+Aerosol type data products are the results of aerosol type data fusion by using Meera 2 assimilation data and active satellite CALIPSO products through a series of data preprocessing, quality control, statistical analysis and comparative analysis.
+The key of the algorithm is to judge the CALIPSO aerosol type.
+According to CALIPSO aerosol types and quality control, and referring to merra 2 aerosol types, the final aerosol type data (12 kinds) and quality control results were obtained.
+Considering the vertical and spatial distribution of aerosols, it has high spatial resolution (0.625 ° × 0.5 °) and temporal resolution (month).
+Aerosol optical depth (AOD) is a visible band remote sensing inversion method developed by ourselves, combined with merra-2 model data and NASA's official product mod04.
+The data coverage time is from 2000 to 2019, with daily temporal resolution and spatial resolution of 0.1 degree.
+The retrieval method mainly uses the self-developed APRs algorithm to retrieve the aerosol optical depth over the ice and snow.
+The algorithm takes into account the BRDF characteristics of the ice and snow surface, and is suitable for the inversion of aerosol optical thickness on the ice and snow.
+The results show that the relative deviation of the data is less than 35%, which can effectively improve the coverage and accuracy of the polar AOD.

 The dataset of ground truth measurement synchronizing with Envisat ASAR was obtained in the arid region hydrological experimental area on Sep.
 19, 2007 during the pre-observation period.
 One scene of Envisat ASAR image was captured on Sep.
 19. The data were in AP mode and VV/VH polarization combinations, and the overpass time was approximately at 11:29 BJT.
 Those provide reliable ground data for remote sensing retrieval and validation of soil moisture from Envisat ASAR image.
 Observation items included: (1) soil moisture measured by the cutting ring method in Linze reed land, Zhangye farmland, Zhangye gobi, Linze maize land, Linze alfalfa land, Zhangye weather station, and Linze wetland.
 (2) GPS measured by GARMIN GPS 76 (3) vegetation measurements including the vegetation height, the green weight, the dry weight, the sampling method, and descriptions on the land type, uniformity and dry and wet conditions (4) atmospheric parameters at Daman Water Management office measured by CE318 (produced by CIMEL in France).
 The total optical depth, aerosol optical depth, Rayleigh scattering coefficient, column water vapor in 936 nm, particle size spectrum and phase function were then retrieved from these observations.
 The optical depth in 1020nm, 936nm, 870nm, 670nm and 440nm were all acquired by CE318.
 Those data include the raw data in .k7 and can be opened by ASTPWin.
 ReadMetext files (.txt) is attached for detail.
 Processed data (after retrieval of the raw data) archived as Excel files are on optical depth, rayleigh scattering, aerosol optical depth, the horizontal visibility, the near surface air temperature, the solar azimuth, zenith, solar distance correlation factors, and air column mass number.
 (5) roughness measured by the roughness plate together with the digital camera.
 The coordinates of the sample would be got with the help of ArcView; and after geometric correction, surface height standard deviation (cm) and correlation length (cm) could be acquired based on the formula listed on pages 234-236, Microwave Remote Sensing (Vol. II).
 The roughness data were initialized by the sample name, which was followed by the serial number, the name of the file, standard deviation and correlation length.
 Each text files (.txt) file is matched with one sample photo and standard deviation and correlation length represent the roughness.
 In addition, the length of 101 radius is also included for further checking.